Al Akhbar (Lebanon)

 Al Akhbar (الأخبار; lit.
 'The News') is a daily Arabic language newspaper published in a semi tabloid format in Beirut.
-The newspaper's writers have included Ibrahim Al Amine, As'ad AbuKhalil, Amal Saad-Ghorayeb, Sharmine Narwani, Pierre Abi Saab, and Amer Mohsen.
+The newspaper's writers have included Ibrahim Al Amine, As'ad AbuKhalil, Amal Saad-Ghorayeb, Sinan Antoon, Hicham Safieddine, Pierre Abi Saab, Sharmine Narwani, and Amer Mohsen.

 It is generally considered to be supportive of Hezbollah and opposes the regional policies of Saudi Arabia, the United States, and the Lebanese March 14 Political Alliance.
+Journalist Robert Worth from the New York Times described it as “most dynamic and daring in Lebanon, and perhaps anywhere in the Arab world”—one that is independent, feminist, secular, and an advocate for LGBT rights, and generally pro-Hezbollah, though it also feels free to criticize the movement.

 Al Akhbars English-language section was temporarily discontinued on 6 March 2015, in part due to a lack of funds.
 In May 2025, the newspaper made an announcement that it had relaunched its English section.

 History and profile

 The newspaper began to be published and distributed in 2006, and is registered with the same license of the paper of the same name, established in 1953, owned by Akhbar Beirut S.A.L.
 (News of Beirut).
 It was established by the late Joseph Samaha (a leftist intellectual and former editor-in-chief of As-Safir) and Ibrahim Al Amin (also a leftist journalist and political analyst).
 A 2009 survey by Ipsos Stat established that the daily is among the five most popular newspapers in Beirut.

 In December 2010, Al Akhbar received and published an advance copy of the US State Department cables leak, after which the newspaper's website was hacked.
 Following this attack, the paper shut down its website for a while.
 It has since continued to partner with WikiLeaks, and translate Arabic cables.
 The paper's online version was the 12th most visited website for 2010 in the MENA region.

 On 18 July 2011 the paper together with As Safir, another daily published in Lebanon, was banned in Syria.